KarMiles/polish-girl-painting/README.md

 Registered users
 -	To log in and log out as needed.
 -	To log in with a chosen user name to maintain privacy.
--	To have my details remembered for smooth future transactions.
+-	To have user details remembered for smooth future transactions.

 ---